 - Air conditioning

 - Safe box

-Breakfast is served at Sa Corte and Su Rosariu.
+Breakfast is served at Su Rosariu from 8am untill 10am.
 It’s a typical continental buffet with jugs of juice, baskets of fruit, rolls and toast, the odd cake, eggs if you want them and good strong coffee or a selection of teas.

-The hotel restaurant Locanda Sa Turre, is on the fourth floor of Sa Turre, open daily, and prides itself on traditional cooking with local organic ingredients and a zero food mile policy.
+The hotel restaurant Locanda Sa Turre, is on the fourth floor of Sa Turre, open daily for dinner (usually from May until September), and prides itself on traditional cooking with local organic ingredients and a zero food mile policy.
 You will need to book a table with reception during busy times of year.